nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 ## System requirements

 nf-core pipelines are reproducible, portable, and scalable, and are designed to work "out of the box".
-However, it is likely you will need to configure each pipeline to suit your data and system requirements.
+However to maximise efficiency and benefit from all the advantages of Nextflow, it is likely you will need to configure each pipeline to suit your data and system requirements.

 The following sections are common considerations for nf-core pipeline users.

+All of the following options can be can be specified within a Nextflow config file.

 ### Executors

 Nextflow pipelines will run locally by default.
 Most users will need to specify an "executor" to submit jobs to a scheduler (e.g. SGE, LSF, SLURM, PBS, and AWS Batch).

-Schedulers can be configured using scopes settings that can be specified using [shared configuration profiles](#shared-configuration-files) or [custom configuration files](#custom-parameter-and-configuration-files).
+A simple example of a config file specifying this could be:

+    ```nextflow
+    process {
+        executor = 'slurm'
+        queue = { task.time >= '24.d' ? 'long' : 'short' }
+    }
+    ```

+For more complex examples, see the various institutional configs on the [nf-core/configs repository](https://github.com/nf-core/configs/tree/master/conf)
 See the [Nextflow executor documentation](https://www.nextflow.io/docs/latest/executor.html#executor-page) for more information about specific schedulers.

 ### Max resources